What Did You Put on Your Face? Snail Mucin

 I like this new journey my skin and hair are on, and I’ll keep you all updated on my results.
 Unlike Dr. Youn in the above TikTok, I give the product a 9.5/10.
 Have you ever tried snail secretion on your skin or in your hair?
 If you have or have not, please share your thoughts below!

-As an athlete for over 23 years and a broke single mom for most of that time, I created brokesinglemomfitness.com, now LLAFIT.com, to aid anyone who believes the road to fitness requires a lot of cash or time.
-In reality, the way to fitness is paved with knowledge and firm principles; teaching readers how to master both is the goal of this site.
+As a self-taught athlete for over 23 years and a broke single mom for most of that time, I created brokesinglemomfitness.com, now LLAFIT.com, to aid anyone who believes the road to fitness requires a lot of cash or time.
+In reality, the path to fitness is paved with knowledge and firm principles; this site aims to teach readers how to master both.
 LLAFIT: Lifelong Applied Fitness.